 Obviously this is the first item you will want to pack when traveling to London.
 Even if you check the weather before your trip and London is not showing rain in the forecast, pack this piece!
 You will fit right into the London crowd with a Barbour jacket.
 They are an iconic style staple and I have had mine for close to twenty years!
 Yet beyond a London trip, this should be a rain jacket staple in your closet!
 Similar to Gortex, Barbour’s waxed jackets repel water and keep you protected in the harsher cold weather elements.
 Is absolutely worth the extra cost!

 No city is immune to pick-pocketing or petty theft.
 Carrying a crossbody allows you to keep your bag in front of you and safe at all times.
-Plus it is a comfortable style to wear as you tour around during the day.
+Plus it is the one of the most comfortable styles to wear as a day bag for touring around the city.

 Yes it is one of my favorite accessories to wear but it is a lot easier (and safer!) to be checking a watch than a phone as you keep track of the time on your touring excursions!